knative/docs/docs/serving/setting-up-custom-ingress-gateway.md

 istio: ingressgateway
 ```

-For the mentioned service, it should be updated to:
+For the example `custom-ingressgateway` service mentioned earlier, it should be updated to:

 ```
 istio: custom-gateway